Home » Best Crypto Trading Brokers in May 2026 » Ripple Trading Platforms

 Best Platforms for Ripple Speculative Trading

-3. Ripple investment is extremely accessible for eToro clients, who will have several different options for their trades.
-One can directly buy and sell the crypto assets and gain actual ownership of XRP tokens.
-For those who prefer this type of crypto trading, there will be just a single transaction fee of 1% charged for either buying or selling XRP.
-There are no other fees charged for purchasing the crypto asset but if you choose to transfer your XRP tokens to your eToro Money wallet, a 2% transfer fee will be deducted from your balance.
-Crypto investors can also trade XRP as CFDs, with any short selling order and leverage position on crypto assets being executed as a CFD trade.
-The standard 1% fee on purchasing the assets and 1% on selling your XRP will be charged when trading CFDs on Ripple.
+eToro offers access to Ripple alongside over 150 other digital assets, with clients able to gain exposure in several ways.
+Clients can directly buy and sell the crypto asset and gain ownership of XRP tokens.
+For direct crypto purchases, a single 1% transaction fee applies to either buying or selling XRP.
+No other fees are charged for purchasing the asset, but transferring XRP tokens to the eToro Money wallet incurs a 2% transfer fee.
+Crypto investors can also trade XRP as CFDs; any short-selling order or leveraged position on crypto assets is executed as a CFD trade.
+The standard 1% fee on buying and 1% fee on selling XRP also applies when trading CFDs on Ripple.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017.